Homeomorphic-Invariance of EM: Non-Asymptotic Convergence in KL Divergence for Exponential Families via Mirror Descent

 Most importantly, the assumption that the objective function is bounded by a quadratic does not hold in general.
 Results relying on smoothness do not apply, for example, to the standard textbook illustration of \aEM: Gaussian mixtures with learned covariance matrices \citep{bishop2007prml, murphy2012probabilistic}.
 This is shown in \cref{fig:non-smooth-gaussian}.
 The smoothness assumption might be a reasonable simplification for local analyses, as it only needs to hold over a small subspace of the parameter space.
 In this setting, it does not detract from the main contribution of works investigating statistical properties or large-sample behavior.
 It does not hold, however, for global convergence analyses with arbitrary initializations.
 Our focus in this work is analyzing the classic \aEM algorithm when run for a finite number of iterations on a finite dataset, the setting in which people have been using \aEM for over 40 years and continue to use today.

 We focus on the application of \aEM to exponential family models, of which Gaussian mixtures are a special case.
 Exponential families are by far the most common setting and an important special case as the \Mstep has a closed form solution.
-Modern stochastic and online extension of \aEM also rely on the form of exponential families to efficiently summarize information about past data \citep{neal1998view,sato1999fastlearning,delyon1999convergence,cappe2009online}.
+Modern stochastic and online extension of \aEM also rely on the form of exponential families to efficiently summarize past data \citep{neal1998view,sato1999fastlearning,delyon1999convergence}.

-The main tool we use for the analysis is the Kullback-Leibler (\aKL) divergence to describe distances between parameters.
-This approach was initially used to derive asymptotic convergence results \citep{csiszar1984information,chretien2000kullback,tseng2004analysis} but has, to the best of our knowledge, not yet been applied to non-asymptotic analyses.
-By characterizing distances in \aKL divergence between the distributions induced by the parameters, rather than their Euclidean distance, the results do not rely on invalid smoothness assumptions and are invariant to the choice of parametrization.
+The main tool for the analysis is the Kullback-Leibler (\aKL) divergence to describe distances between parameters.
+This approach was initially used to derive asymptotic convergence results \citep{csiszar1984information,chretien2000kullback,tseng2004analysis} and to describe extensions of \aEM or \aEM-like algorithms \citep[e.g.][]{banerjee2005clustering,brookes2020viewofem,amid2020divergence}.
+But it has not yet been applied to non-asymptotic convergence analyses.
+By using the \aKL divergence between the distributions rather than the Euclidean distance between their parameters, the results do not rely on invalid smoothness assumptions and are invariant to the choice of parametrization.

 Focusing on convergence to a stationary point, as the \aEM objective $\Loss$ is non-convex, an informal summary of the main difference between previous analyses using smoothness and our results is that, after $T$ iterations,